david68cu/pymiami_concurrency_talk_02_08_2020/docs/source/index.rst

              if __name__ == ' __main__ ':
                 main(data)

     We can easily see now the power of "yield from" and how this keywords will allow us to extract values and send values directly to the subgenerator, which yield data back at the caller.

 Interlude : Generators are not Coroutines
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-                  ....(David Beazley minute 30:42 of Curious Course on Coroutines and Concurrency[9]
+    David Beazley minute 30:42 of Curious Course on Coroutines and Concurrency [9]

-Coroutines evolved from generators.From coroutines a new syntax gave birth to async and await keywords and that is the reason we have take a look to all that here so far.
+    Coroutines evolved from generators.From coroutines a new syntax gave birth to async and await keywords and that is the reason we have taken a look to all that here so far.

-But as David Beezley quoted in above reference, generators are not coroutines.
+    But as David Beazley quoted in above references [9], generators are not coroutines.
     Below Table show the differences.

     .. list-table:: Table 2 Differences between GENERATORS and COROUTINES
        :widths: 35 65